HKR International

 HKR International Limited (香港興業國際集團有限公司, abbreviated as HKRI) is a conglomerate headquartered in Hong Kong.
 The company was founded by Cha Chi-ming, a textile industrialist from Shanghai and one of the pioneers of Hong Kong's industrial boom in the 1950-70s.

+The head office is in the Shun Tak Centre in Central.

 History

 HKR International is traced back to Hong Kong Resort Company Limited (“Hong Kong Resort”) founded in 1973.
 In 1977, the company acquired the rights to Discovery Bay development on Lantau Island in an opaque and much criticized deal.
 HKRI now manages Discovery Bay as a privately owned and operated town of 20,000 people.

 HKRI is listed on the Stock Exchange of Hong Kong, with a stock code 00480.
 The company has interests in real estate development and investment, property management, hotels and serviced apartments, healthcare services and other investments in Hong Kong, Mainland China and other parts of Asia.

 Major development

 Real estate development and investment

 Real estate development and investment is the core business of HKRI across Asia, including Hong Kong, Mainland China, Thailand and Japan.
 Discovery Bay on Lantau Island is its major project.
 At present, there are over 8,000 households with a total population of about 20,000.